 - Banana Bread with Self Rising Flour

-If you tried this sourdough focaccia or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
+If you tried this easy sourdough focaccia recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting!

 Sourdough Focaccia Recipe